MSc in Sustainable Food Technology and Innovation

 Course Delivery and Modules

-All lectures to be online, one day per week, to facilitate students who are in employment.
+All lectures to be streamed live from the classroom in DkIT one day per week, to facilitate students who are in employment.
 There will be 3 days of additional face-to-face, lab demonstrations and site visits over the entire year.
+MSc projects will also be timetabled time during the week for supervisor meetings and practical work.

 -